Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 Two case examples are considered below for $q=-0.6$, demonstrating the activation of e.g. the lower-lying anomalous mode ($AM_1$) along with exploring the oscillatory instability present for this value of $q$.
-Particularly, Fig.~\ref{fig_2}$(\rm{c_1})-(\rm{f_1})$ illustrate density profiles along the $x$ and $y$ axis of a perturbed VBV stationary state.
-Namely, a perturbation consisting of adding to the VBV solution the eigenvector associated either with $AM_1$ or with the eigenfrequency quartet identified for $q=-0.6$.
-Notice that the $AM_1$ causes an overall shift to the left and a slight asymmetry of the VBV structure with respect to $y=0$ [purple solid lines in Fig.~\ref{fig_2}$(\rm{e_1})$] but it has no significant effect along the $x$-direction.
-Along the latter, the perturbed, $|\tilde{\Psi}_{m_F}(x,y_0=0)|^2$ (solid blue lines), and the unperturbed, $|\Psi_{m_F}(x,y_0=0)|^2$ (dashed black lines), density profiles fall on top of each other.
-However, this is not the case when considering the quartet scenario [Fig.~\ref{fig_2}$(\rm{d_1}), (\rm{f_1})$].
-Besides a minuscule overall shift of the VBV structure in both directions the predominant effect of this mode is the asymmetric distribution of the density of the vortex in the $m_F=-1$ component found to be more pronounced along the $y$-direction.
-Importantly, the $m_F=+1$ component (not shown) has the same effect with that of $m_F=-1$ when the VBV is perturbed via $AM_1$ but it is complementary to it for the $AM_2$ mode.
+Particularly, Fig.~\ref{fig_2}$(\rm{c_1})-(\rm{g_1})$ illustrate 2D contours quantifying the density difference between a perturbed and an equilibrium solution $\Delta \Psi_{m_F}(x,y) \equiv |\tilde{\Psi}_{m_F}(x,y)|^2-|\Psi_{m_F}(x,y)|^2$.
+The perturbation here, consists of adding to the VBV stationary state the eigenvector associated either with $AM_1$ or with the eigenfrequency quartet identified for $q=-0.6$.
+Notice the two-{\it lobe} structure imprinted in $\Delta \Psi_{m_F}(x,y)$ resembling a 2p orbital-like configuration.
+The {\it lobes} are centered around the origin of the $(x-y)-$ plane being parallel to the $y=0$ axis.
+They are further found to be asymmetric with respect to $x=0$ with $\Delta \Psi_{-1}(x>0,y)>0$, Fig.~\ref{fig_2}$(\rm{c_1})$ [$\Delta \Psi_{0}(x<0,y)>0$, Fig.~\ref{fig_2}$(\rm{d_1})$].
+Moreover, the $m_F=+1$ component (not shown) has the same effect with that of $m_F=-1$ when the VBV is perturbed via $AM_1$ but $\Delta \Psi_{+1}(x,y)$ is complementary to $\Delta \Psi_{-1}(x,y)$ when the VBV is perturbed via the $AM_2$ mode.
+However, this is not the case when considering the quartet scenario [Fig.~\ref{fig_2}$(\rm{e_1})-(\rm{g_1})$].
+The predominant effect of this mode is the asymmetric distribution of $\Delta \Psi_{\pm 1}(x,y)$ with respect to $y=0$ being $\Delta \Psi_{-1}(x,y>0)>0$ [$\Delta \Psi_{+1}(x,y<0)<0$].
+Both components are azimuthally deformed exhibiting a counterclockwise rotation.
+The $m_F=0$ one practically remains unaffected, with $\Delta \Psi_{0}(x,y)\sim 10^{-4}$ featuring an asymmetry along $x=-y$.
 Finally, it is worth commenting here, that dynamical evolution of the excited, with $AM_1$, VBV entity leads to its precessional motion where the entire VBV rotates around the trap.
 Whilst, exciting the configuration with $AM_2$ results in a rotating cross-shaped pattern in which the vortex components perform an anti-phase oscillation among each other and the $m_F=0$ bright component remains unaltered.
 This anti-phase vibration leads, in turn, to an overall breathing of the BEC background.